 Fainting (syncope) is caused by a vasovagal response.
 My sister has fainted numerous times.
-Vasovageling (my term) is not a dangerous condition in itself unless you fall and hurt yourself.
-It’s not uncommon for those of us who are over 50.
-Still, it’s something we should all avoid if possible.
+It’s not a dangerous condition in itself unless you fall and hurt yourself.
+And, not surprisingly, it’s common for people over 50 so we need to take steps to avoid it.

 Fainting is caused by a drop in blood pressure.
 Have you ever sat on the pot, trying to crank out a stubborn number 2, and suddenly felt hot or weird? (sorry about the visual) It probably means your blood pressure dropped.
 If you aren’t careful, you might land butt side up on the floor.
 Not a pretty picture.

 Both times I fainted I had been standing up for a long time on a warm summer day, had a little wine, waited too long to eat, and didn’t drink enough water.

-The 12 best ways to avoid fainting in public:
+The 12 best ways to prevent feeling faint

 - Eat MORE salt.
 We’re always told to eat less salt, but if you faint easily you need more of it.
 Salt helps to hold water inside your body.
 If you faint easily, don’t feel guilty about sprinkling a little extra salt on your food.

 - Don’t drink alcohol outside your home unless you’re at a friend’s house or in a protected environment.
-If you’re standing at a cocktail party table drinking, you may find yourself on the floor.
-Take it from me, passing out in public is embarrassing as hell.
+If you’re standing at a cocktail party table drinking, you may pass out on the floor.
+Take it from me, that can be embarrassing as hell.
 And remember, you don’t want to hurt yourself.
-The phrase, “I’ve fallen and can’t get up” has new meaning for me.
+The phrase, “I’ve fallen and can’t get up” now has new meaning.

 - Sleep with your head raised up slightly and your feet elevated.
-When you wake up, Dr. Sutton suggests you ask someone to bring you a biscuit and tea.
+When you wake up, Dr. Sutton suggests you ask whoever you live with to bring you a biscuit and tea.
 He’s English, can’t you tell?
 I wouldn’t mind having someone bring me a biscuit and tea in bed.
+If you live alone put some crackers or a cookie on your nightstand.